-- Plans sold during Open Enrollment start January 1, 2021.
-You can enroll any time during the Open Enrollment period for a plan to start Jan 1, 2021.
-You can also compare private marketplace to government marketplace plans starting today.
+- Open enrollment is annually from November 1st through December 15th.
+Plans sold during Open Enrollment start January 1 of the following year.
+You can enroll any time during the Open Enrollment period for a plan to start Jan 1 of the following year.

 - After December 15, you can enroll in 2021 health insurance through the marketplace only if you qualify for a Special Enrollment Period.
 You can however still enroll in private marketplace plans, if you miss the deadline and are eligible.